-This was fulfilled that evening when the constellation of Virgo, representing the Virgin Mary, became visible just above the horizon towards the west, as the stars began to appear it looked as if the sunset was cloaking her body and the crescent moon was positioned under her feet.
-Above Virgo’s head are the nine stars of Leo that represent the Lion of the tribe of Judah and that night there were three planets also in Leo; Mercury the messenger, Venus the mother and Jupiter the king planet making a total of twelve stars above Virgo’s head that represented the crown.
+This was fulfilled the evening of Jesus’ birth when the constellation of Virgo, representing the Virgin Mary, became visible just above the horizon towards the west, as the stars began to appear it looked as if the sunset was cloaking her body and the crescent moon was positioned under her feet.
+Virgo appears in the birthing position on her back and Jupiter the King planet representing Jesus was between her legs.
+Above Virgo’s head are the nine stars of Leo that represent the Lion of the tribe of Judah and that night there were also three planets in Leo: Mercury, Venus and Mars making a total of twelve stars above Virgo’s head that represented the crown.
 The word planet literally means wondering star.

-The best time to have witnessed this momentary display was between 5:53 p.m. and 6:35 p.m. that evening and Jesus was born at about 6:12 p.m because at that precise time the brightest star in Virgo, called Spica, that represents an ear of corn held in Virgo’s left hand, appeared to ‘touch’ the horizon, or ‘alight to the earth.’as the stars set below the horizon.
-The name of this star in Hebrew is Tsemech which means ‘branch,’ and is the subject of prophecy by Isaiah, Jeremiah, and Zechariah.
+The best time to have witnessed this momentary display was between 5:53 p.m. and 6:35 p.m. that evening and Jesus was born at about 6:12 p.m because at that precise time the brightest star in Virgo, called Spica, that represents an ear of corn held in Virgo’s left hand, appeared to ‘touch’ the horizon, or ‘alight to the earth’ as the stars were setting.
+The name of this star in Hebrew is Tsemech which means ‘branch’ and is the subject of prophecy by Isaiah, Jeremiah, and Zechariah.
 Spica is actually Latin for ‘a kernel of wheat’ and Jesus Himself alluded to this sign:

 Truly, truly I say to you, unless a kernel of wheat alights to the earth and dies, it remains a single seed.
 But if it dies, it bears fruit.”

-This means Jesus turned thirty on the day of Trumpets which was the 8th September 28 AD that year and according to Numbers 4 Priests were only allowed to do the work of a priest once they turned thirty (God repeats this in the law 7 times) Jesus had to be thirty in order to full-fill the law and not break it:
+This means Jesus turned thirty on the day of Trumpets on the 8th September 28 AD and according to Numbers 4 Priests were only allowed to do the work of a priest once they turned thirty (God repeats this in the law 7 times) Jesus had to be thirty in order to full-fill the law and not break it:

 2“Take a census of the Kohathite branch of the Levites by their clans and families.
 3 Count all the men from THIRTY to fifty years of age who come to serve in the work at the tent of meeting.